cbleser/range_test/README.md

 It's clear to see that the virtual function opSlice in this case used is what takes up the time.

-For the test bench it can also be concluded if a final opSlice is used and instead and the code is compiled with ldc2 optimize with -O3 the range in this case has zero cost.
+For the test bench, it can also be concluded if a final opSlice is used and instead and the code is compiled with ldc2 optimized with \-O3 the range in this case has zero cost.

 ### This is the code produced by ldc2